Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-HZFZLzljSRE.md

+---
+title: "Q&A: Community Translation do we get paid or is it free unlike buying the game?"
+date: "2020-11-24"
+layout: transcript
+topics:
+    - ""
+---
 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: Community Translation do we get paid or is it free unlike buying the game?
 https://www.youtube.com/watch?v=HZFZLzljSRE